Asymptotic Analysis of MAP Estimation via the Replica Method and Applications to Compressed Sensing: Introduction

 The non-rigorous aspect of the replica method involves a set of assumptions that include a self-averaging property, the validity of a ``replica trick,'' and the ability to exchange certain limits.
-Some progress has been made in formally proving these assumptions; a survey of this work can be found in~\cite{Talagrand:03}.
-Also, some of the predictions of the replica method have been validated rigorously by other means.
-For example, Montanari and Tse~\cite{MontanariT:06} have confirmed Tanaka's formula in certain regimes using density evolution and belief propagation.
+Importantly, this work is based on an additional strong assumption of \emph{replica symmetry}.
+As described in Appendix~\ref{sec:replica}, the replica method reduces the calculation of a certain free energy to an optimization problem over covariance matrices.
+The replica symmetric (RS) assumption is that the maxima in this optimization satisfy certain symmetry properties.
+This RS assumption is not always valid, and indeed Appendix~\ref{sec:replica} provides several examples from other applications of the replica method where replica symmetry breaking (RSB) solutions are known to be needed to provide correct predictions.

+For the analysis of postulated MMSE estimators, \cite{Tanaka:02} and~\cite{GuoV:05} derive analytic conditions for the validity of the RS assumption only in some limited cases.
+Our analysis of postulated MAP estimators depends on~\cite{GuoV:05}, and, unfortunately, we have not provided a general analytic test for the validity of the RS assumption in this work.
+Following~\cite{GuoV:05}, our approach instead is to compare, where possible, the predictions under the RS assumption to numerical simulations of the postulated MAP estimator.
+As we will see in Section~\ref{sec:sim}, the RS predictions appear to be accurate, at least for many common estimators arising in compressed sensing.
+That being said, the RS analysis can also provide predictions for optimal MMSE and zero norm-regularized estimators that cannot be simulated tractably.
+Extra caution must be applied in assuming the validity of the RS predictions for these estimators.

-To emphasize our dependence on these unproven assumption, we will refer to {\GV}'s result as the Replica MMSE Claim.
-Our main result, which depends on {\GV}'s analysis, will be called the Replica MAP Claim.
+To emphasize our dependence on these unproven assumptions---notably replica symmetry---we will refer to the general MMSE analysis in {\GV}'s work~\cite{GuoV:05} as the \textbf{replica symmetric postulated MMSE decoupling property}.
+Our main result will be called the \textbf{replica symmetric postulated MAP decoupling property}.